 With an average dry film thickness (DFT) of 2 mils, a minimum of two coats of polyurethane should be applied over color flakes.
 More coats are required if you are applying it over a full flake floor.

-Nohr-S provides similar protection, gloss, and U.V. stability as polyurethane, but the DFT of Nohr-S is twice as thick.
+Nohr-S provides similar protection, gloss, and U.V. stability as polyurethane, but the DFT of Nohr-S is almost twice as thick.
 This means that you can apply half the amount of coats required with Nohr-S as you would need for polyurethane.

 It also makes for a great clear coat over stained concrete as well as an excellent choice for those that like the look of sealed, raw concrete garage floor coatings.
 It will slightly darken the look of the concrete once applied.